davidsneuman/tvGuidance/README.md

 * Specified search: only outputs services for searched item that user has
 * Home page of recommended movies/shows for all platforms user has
 * If show is unavailable, give recommendations
+* Allow users to watch show from app links

 ### 2. Screen Archetypes